Faculty Perspective: Lima

 What is the most important thing you believe you offer your students?

-In addition to being a faculty member and researcher, I serve as an editor of a journal, as Chair of an NIH Study Section, and have participated in organizing scientific meetings.
+In addition to being a faculty member and researcher, I am also a department chair and graduate program chair, and have also served as a journal editor, NIH Study Section chair, and scientific meeting organizer.
 I think these experiences enable me to provide a well-rounded educational environment for members of the lab.
 A lot of energy goes into being a working scientist.
 It is a tough job but a great job, one where you direct your own destiny.
 Bringing all these things together, and sharing them with students, gives them a broader sense of what it means to be a member of the scientific community.